Glass falls from building weeks after spinning crane sends debris flying in Midtown

-West 57th Street is once again closed from Fifth Avenue to Seventh Avenue after glass fell Sunday night from the same Midtown apartment building that forced the same closure last month.
+West 57th Street was temporarily closed from Fifth Avenue to Seventh Avenue on Tuesday after glass fell Sunday night from the same Midtown apartment building that forced the same closure last month.

 The Buildings Department has determined the glass fell from the 56th floor of 111 West 57 Street, the high-rise apartment building under construction that was also the site of Oct.
 29 falling debris.